BestTimesToVisit.com Logo

 Top Things to Do

-Sunrise Over the Tatra Peaks from Lomnický štít
+Sunrise over the Tatra Peaks from Lomnický štít

-Wandering the Enchanted Streets of Banská Štiavnica
+Wander the Enchanted Streets of Banská Štiavnica

-Exploring the Spis Castle Complex at Dusk
+Explore the Spis Castle Spectacle

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.